michaeldzjap/waveplayer/README.md

 ## Browser Support & Other Requirements
 *waveplayer.js* is tested to work on *Chrome*, *Firefox* and *Opera* (no support for *Internet Explorer* yet).

-In order to minimise waveform drawing times it is necessary to supply a URL to a JSON file representing the waveform of the audio file numerically.
-This JSON file should have the same name as the corresponding audio file and should exist at the same location.
-An error will be thrown if this JSON file does not exist.
+In order to minimise waveform drawing times it is necessary to supply an URL to a JSON file or a data array / object representing the waveform of the audio file numerically.
+When supplying a JSON file, it should have the same name as the corresponding audio file and should exist at the same location.
+An error will be thrown if this JSON file does not exist and no waveform data was passed in explicitly as a second argument to the `load()` function.

 There exist a number of tools for extracting waveform data in JSON format from an audio file; [wav2json](https://github.com/beschulz/wav2json) or [py-wav2json](https://github.com/michaeldzjap/py-wav2json) can be used for instance.
 It is enough to provide a single array of floating point values.
 If the JSON contains an associative array, only the first entree will be used.